RichFlowers/RichFlowers/README.md

-i like mineacraft and girls
+i like minecraft and girls